abumusasakib/number-plate-recognition-system/README.md

 # number-plate-recognition-system
 A Bangla number plate recognition system made using Python and done by me and my teammates from IUB for our Senior Project

+Streets and parkways are one of the main methods of transport and there should be a few guidelines and guidelines to guarantee that everything is good to go.
+Street rules are intended to safeguard us and different drivers out and about and to keep up with appropriate traffic stream.
+Auto collisions are principally brought about by infringement of transit regulations.
+Street mishaps kill 12,000 individuals and cause 35,000 wounds in Bangladesh every year, says the Accident Research Institute of the state-run Bangladesh University of Engineering and Technology.
+We are making a framework to perceive number plates and speed of a vehicle.
+Our venture dispenses with the manual course of recognizing traffic wrongdoers.
+This decreases staff and permits us to make required moves quicker.

 # Dependencies
 1. **imutils**
 2. **pytesseract**, **Tesseract-OCR** (configure for bangla ocr)